 North Link Connections Mobility Project

-Metro has an opportunity to significantly improve the current transit network in north King County with the opening of three new Link light rail stations in north Seattle.
+Metro has an opportunity to significantly improve the current transit network in north King County with the opening of the three new Link light rail stations in north Seattle.

 - Improve mobility for historically un(der)served populations.